RISC-RISE Working Groups

 COMPARATIVE BORDER AND MIGRATION POLITICS

-This Working Group integrates the comparative examination of contemporary developments in border regions and migration systems into more general discussions of political and economic transformations in global politics, thus creating a connection between border and migration debates (which are often artificially separated) and linking local and global studies in both arenas.
+This Working Group integrates the comparative examination of the contemporary evolution of border regions and migration systems into broader debates on the political, social and economic transformations in world politics that affect (directly or indirectly) to the migratory phenomena by creating a nexus between the border and migration debates (which are often artificially separated) and by linking local and global studies in both fields in order to provide academic responses to the challenges facing contemporary societies in relation to migration as a multidimensional reality.

 INTERNATIONAL RELATIONS AND THE LINK BETWEEN REGIONAL AND GLOBAL GOVERNANCE ARCHITECTURE